International Ceramics Centre (Advanced Ceramics Campus)

 “This partnership has developed an ambitious proposal for an Advanced Ceramics Campus that combines technical innovation, creativity and commercialisation with the skills needed for the next generation of engineers in the Midlands Engine and beyond.
 This demonstrates the potential to reimagine and reinvent local industries.”

-We have now been commissioned by Staffordshire University, on behalf of the partnership, to take forward those proposals to the next stage, including developing the business case, working up designs and pursuing funding routes for the International Ceramics Centre.
+We were subsequently commissioned by Staffordshire University, on behalf of the partnership, to take forward those proposals to the next stage, including developing the operational model and the business case, consulting and garnering local support, developing the building concept and designs – working with Feilden Clegg Badley Studios – and pursuing funding routes for the International Ceramics Centre.

 It is envisaged that the International Ceramics Centre will be a new, globally significant cultural facility, championing the contribution of ceramics to Stoke-on-Trent, UK and world cultures; inspiring people to learn about, appreciate and make contemporary ceramics; forging new and unexpected collisions between ceramics and other sectors; and stimulating innovation and growth through ceramics design and production.
 The Centre will be a catalytic element of the proposed £90m Ceramic Campus, where research into and commercialisation of pioneering advanced ceramics will consolidate the UK’s global leadership in this fast-growing field.